obouhlel/iot/p1/README.md

 1. Updates the system packages and installs curl
 2. Installs K3s in server mode using the official installation script
-3. Sets up the kubectl configuration for the current user
+3. Sets up the kubectl configuration for the current sredjini
 4. Verifies the installation by checking if kubectl can communicate with the cluster
 5. Retrieves the node token from the K3s server
 6. Saves this token to a shared folder so worker nodes can access it for authentication